 Two weeks ago, I was one of the presenters in the launch of the AI Playbook created by David Kelnar and MMC (disclaimer: MMC is one of our investors).
 The playbook represents a holistic view of all aspects an organisation needs to consider to use and take advantage of AI.
 It is aimed to the technology-savvy business people in the startup and scaleup community worldwide.

 Successful AI adoption in companies will probably be the major distinction between successful businesses and the rest in the coming years.
 My talk focused on talent and how it holds the key to unlock the power of AI.
 The talk was received extremely well and I thought it was worth sharing my learnings (and my mistakes) over the past 6 years as the Chief Data Scientist (and technical co-founder) of Signal AI.
-In this time, Signal has grown from three people in a garage with an idea to a company with hundreds of clients, offices in three countries, employing 150 people, including a full time research group of nine and numerous academic collaborators visiting us at any given time.
+In this time, Signal AI has grown from three people in a garage with an idea to a company with hundreds of clients, offices in three countries, employing 150 people, including a full time research group of nine and numerous academic collaborators visiting us at any given time.

 In this series blogpost I will focus on how to source the right people, how to assess their fit for your company and the role, how to structure the data scientists in your organisation and finally, how to retain and develop this talent.
 I will address each of these three aspects in separate posts but, for those of you who cannot wait, these are my main take-aways for the whole series: